kubeshop/testkube/docs/docs/test-types/executor-zap.md

 ## **Creating a ZAP Test**

-The official ZAP Docker image, on which the executor was built, lets you run three types of tests: baseline, full and api scans.
+The official ZAP Docker image, on which the executor was built, lets you run three types of tests: baseline, full and API scans.
 Depending on which of these functionalities you want to leverage, the test creation looks slightly different.
-Not only the type of the test (`--type`) needs to be specified differently, but also the configuration file will have some parameters that do not work with all types.
+Not only the type of the test (`--type`) needs to be specified differently, but the configuration file will also have some parameters that do not work with all types.

 An example create test CLI command will look like: